sangeetashukla/OpenPedCan-analysis/README.md

 ### Documenting Your Analysis

-A goal of the OpenPBTA project is to create a collection of workflows that are commonly used for atlas papers.
+A goal of the OpenPedCan project is to create a collection of workflows that are commonly used for atlas papers.
 As such, documenting your analytical code via comments and including information summarizing the purpose of your analysis is important.

 When you file the first pull request creating a new analysis module, add your module to the [Modules At A Glance table](analyses#modules-at-a-glance).